mui/material-ui/docs/src/pages/layout/grid/grid.md

 {{"demo": "pages/layout/grid/SpacingGrid.js"}}

-## Full-width vs Centered
+## Fluid grids

-**Full-width grids**: use fluid columns and breakpoints to determine when a layout needs to change.
+Fluid grids use columns that scale and resize content.
+A fluid grid’s layout can use breakpoints to determine if the layout needs to change dramatically.

+### Basic grid

+The column widths apply at all breakpoints (i.e. `xs` and up).

+{{"demo": "pages/layout/grid/CenteredGrid.js"}}

+### Grid with breakpoints

+Some columns have multiple widths defined, causing the layout to change at the defined breakpoint.

 {{"demo": "pages/layout/grid/FullWidthGrid.js"}}

-**Centered grids**: use fixed columns and re-flow the layout when all columns (plus a defined margin) no longer fit on the screen.

-{{"demo": "pages/layout/grid/CenteredGrid.js"}}

 ## Interactive